holohup/trademan-1.0-alpha-public/README.md

 - **/cancel** - cancels all active orders, including stop-orders
 - **/tasks** - returns currently running tasks
 - **/nuke [ticker] [sum]** - places stop orders for the ticker, splitting sum into four: current price, 99% of current price, 95% of current price and 93% of current price, like in Art Cashin's formula
+- **/stash** and **/restore** - stashes active stop orders to the database and restores them.
+Needed in case you urgently need to cancel everything and don't want to loose your precious stop orders parameters.
+The commands clean up before saving or restoring stops, only one stash is available.
+- **/tasks** - returns the list of currently running tasks.

 ## Plans for the future